-- 8.4.1 Chief Officers are remunerated in accordance with their contracts of employment, which provide for a four point incremental salary scale, pension contributions, professional fees and relevant telephone allowance, however, it is being proposed that the new Chief Executive's salary on appointment will be a fixed point salary only. - 8.4.2 Where Chief Officers (and all other employees) use their private vehicles on Council business, the Council pays a standard mileage rate of 45 pence per mile.
-The Council also reimburses any other reasonable expenses, incurred by the Chief Officer whilst on Council business, on production of receipts and in accordance with JNC conditions and other local conditions.

-- 8.4.3 In addition to the above, the Chief Officers who undertake the following roles receive an additional allowance of 10% of basic salary: - Deputy Chief Executive - JNC Heads of Service fulfilling a statutory role
+- 9.4.1.
+Chief Officers are remunerated in accordance with their contracts of employment, which provide for a four-point incremental salary scale and pension contributions.
+However, the salary for the Chief Executive is a fixed-point salary. - 9.4.2.
+Where Chief Officers (and all other employees) use their private vehicles on Council business, the Council pays the standard HMRC mileage rate of 45 pence per mile.
+The Council also reimburses any other reasonable expenses, incurred by the Chief Officer whilst on Council business, on production of receipts and in accordance with JNC conditions and other local conditions. - 9.4.3.
+In addition to the above, the Chief Officers who undertake the following roles receive an additional allowance of 10% of basic salary: - Deputy Chief Executive - JNC Heads of Service fulfilling a statutory role

-8.5 Changes to Chief Officer Remuneration
+9.5.
+Changes to Chief Officer Remuneration

-- 8.5.1 Any determination of the level, or changes to the level, of remuneration to be paid to a Chief Officer at appointment, where the salary is £100,00 and over will be determined by Full Council in line with the requirements of the Local Authorities' (Standing Orders) (Wales) Regulations (Amendment) Regulations 2014.
-The Local Government and Housing Act 1989 also applies (see page - 8.5.2 The Council employs Chief Officers under JNC terms and conditions which are incorporated into individual contracts of employment.
-The JNC for Chief Officers negotiates on national (UK) annual cost of living pay increases for this group, and any award of same is determined on this basis.
+- 9.5.1.
+Any determination of the level, or changes to the level, of remuneration to be paid to a Chief Officer at appointment, where the salary is £100,000 and over will be determined by Full Council in line with the requirements of the Local Authorities' (Standing Orders) (Wales) Regulations (Amendment) Regulations 2014. - 9.5.2.
+The Council employs Chief Officers under JNC terms and conditions which are incorporated into individual contracts of employment.
+The JNC for Chief Officers negotiates on national (UK) annual cost of living pay increases for this group, and any award of the same is determined on this basis.
 Chief Officers employed under JNC terms and conditions are contractually entitled to any national JNC determined pay rises and this Council will therefore pay these as and when determined in accordance with current contractual requirements.

-8.6 Recruitment and Appointment of Chief Officers
+9.6.
+Recruitment and Appointment of Chief Officers

-- 8.6.1 The Council's Policy and Procedure relating to the recruitment of Chief Officers is contained within the Officer Employment Procedure Rules as set out in the Council's Constitution.
-(Appendix C). - 8.6.2 The determination of the remuneration to be offered to any newly appointed Chief Officer will be in accordance with the approved pay structure and relevant Council policies in place at the time of recruitment. - 8.6.3 Any salary that exceeds the threshold of £100,000 must be approved beforehand by Full Council. - 8.6.4 Where the Council remains unable to recruit Chief Officers under a contract of employment or there is a need for interim support to provide cover for a vacant substantive Chief Officer post, the Council will, where necessary, consider temporary internal acting up arrangements in line with the Council's Payment of Acting Up and

-Honoraria Policy or external interim appointments.
-Internal acting up arrangements can be appointed up to a maximum of 12 months in line with the Standing Order Regulations.

-8.6.5 Any appointments or severance payments above £100k and any amendments to this Pay Policy will require the approval of Full Council.
-This may be affected by the Public Sector Exit Payment Cap and Recovery Regulations (set out in the Small Business, Enterprise and Employment Act 2015), currently deferred for further public consultation.
+9.6.1.
+The Council's Policy and Procedure relating to the recruitment of Chief Officers is contained within the Officer Employment Procedure Rules as set out in the Council's Constitution.
+(Appendix C).

+- 9.6.2.
+The determination of the remuneration to be offered to any newly appointed Chief Officer will be in accordance with the approved pay structure and relevant Council policies in place at the time of recruitment. - 9.6.3.
+Any salary that exceeds the threshold of £100,000 must be approved beforehand by Full Council. - 9.6.4.
+Where the Council remains unable to recruit Chief Officers under a contract of employment or there is a need for interim support to provide cover for a vacant substantive Chief Officer post, the Council will, where necessary, consider temporary internal acting up arrangements in line with the Council's Payment of Acting Up and Honoraria Policy or external interim appointments.
+Internal acting up arrangements can be appointed up to a maximum of 12 months in line with the Standing Order Regulations. - 9.6.5.
+Any appointments or severance payments above £100k and any amendments to this Pay Policy will require the approval of Full Council.
+This may be affected by the Public Sector Exit Payment Cap and Recovery Regulations (set out in the Small Business, Enterprise and Employment Act 2015), which have yet to be published.
 The Pay Policy will be updated accordingly following any such legislative changes.

-8.7 Joint Appointments
+9.7.
+Joint Appointments